What to Serve With Zucchini Fritters?

 A Side Salad made of Arugula, Walnuts, and Pears

-Toss the salad ingredients together in a bowl, mixing the dressing well and taking care not to bruise the arugula leaves.
-Divide it between two plates and top each with sliced walnuts and crumbled blue cheese.
+Toss the salad ingredients together in a bowl, mixing the dressing well and not bruising the arugula leaves.

 Some Roasted Asparagus with a Squeeze of Lemon